Vonage/vivid-3/libs/components/src/lib/data-grid/README.md

 Keyboard events and focus handling are compliant with WACG standards.

 Usage of `aria-selected` hints on a selectable element and its selection status.

+When a cell is sorted but not according to ascending or descending algorithm, use `aria-sort="other"`.

 ## Use Cases